Sponsored Research Grants for Faculty

 An applicant may request both types of funding in a single proposal.

-Sponsored Research proposals are due in the Academic Grant's office (Library 2211) by 5 p.m. on the third Friday of fall quarter.
+Sponsored Research proposals are due in the Academic Grant's office (Library 2211) by 5 p.m. on the second Friday of fall quarter.
 The provost announces the upcoming competition and deadline each September.

 For complete eligibility requirements and award limitations, please refer to the sections 15 and 17 of the collective bargaining agreement.
 Key eligibility requirements include: